C0BBL3/party-hub/README.md

 ## Detailed Description of Architecture

 PartyHub is designed to analyze party hosts’ names and addresses to predict vibes and recommend parties.
 The architecture comprises the following components:

-	1. Party Analysis Component: Extracts patron and host data using AI and Party Intelligence reports to assess compatibility.
+1. **Party Analysis Component**: Extracts patron and host data using AI and Party Intelligence reports to assess compatibility.
-	2. Party Intelligence Component: Queries a proprietary API with host names and party addresses for additional insights.
+2. **Party Intelligence Component**: Queries a proprietary API with host names and party addresses for additional insights.
-	3. Party Report Generation Component: Creates summary reports of party analysis results.
+3. **Party Report Generation Component**: Creates summary reports of party analysis results.
-	4. UI Component: Offers an intuitive interface for RSVPs, party hosting, and editing, with input fields, result displays, and admin tools for API management and settings.
+4. **UI Component**: Offers an intuitive interface for RSVPs, party hosting, and editing, with input fields, result displays, and admin tools for API management and settings.

-Component Interaction:
+**Component Interaction:**
-	•	The UI communicates with the server for data exchange and report uploads.
+- The UI communicates with the server for data exchange and report uploads.
-	•	The server securely interacts with the database for data storage, retrieval, and deletion using authentication and hashing.
+- The server securely interacts with the database for data storage, retrieval, and deletion using authentication and hashing.

-Design Rationale:
+**Design Rationale:**
 PartyHub integrates analysis tools for accurate party recommendations, leveraging diverse data sources like host and address histories.
 It ensures user-friendliness, security, and legal compliance, providing a reliable solution for enhancing social experiences while addressing dynamic networking challenges.